Meals at Sugar Ridge

 And that’s why we put so much attention into the meals we prepare.

 Food is probably the most important aspect of time away from home so we make it worth the trip.
 We focus on food to make you feel at home, welcome and nurtured.
 Your body will thank you for the break from eating heavier foods and your taste buds will be tantalized with fresh herbs and spices that leave you wanting more even when your belly is full.

 Mindful eating is a treat for your eyes, your nose and your mouth.
 Exploring flavour and texture is mindfulness in action.
-For years now, Liz has been asked to write a cookbook (it’s in the works) and after you eat here you’ll know why.
+For years, Liz was been asked to write a cookbook (it’s called Retreat Eats) and after you eat here you’ll know why.

 Love is the special ingredient

 Liz is passionate about food and that’s why she does the cooking.
 “Love is the special ingredient” she says when people ask what makes things taste so good.
 We select produce in season, local when possible and almost always organic.
 The menu is dependent on the season, the weather and the whim of Liz on any given day.
 Meals are shared with other guests here and not ordered from a menu.
 The list below is just meant as an example of the type of dishes served.
-Most dishes are vegan and gluten free.
+All dishes are plant-based and made from whole foods, and we easily cater to individual sensitivities such as gluten free.

-We can accommodate any food allergy within a vegetarian spectrum.
+We can accommodate any food allergy within a vegan spectrum.

-Being vegetarian/vegan for decades, we know how difficult it can be to go out and have a great meal.
+Being vegan for decades, we know how difficult it can be to go out and have a great meal.
 We make it easy for you to enjoy incredible food.

 Being meat free is better for the environment too.
 You can read more here about why it’s green to be veggie!
 The leading cause of global warming is the animal agricultural industry.
 It’s estimated that 55% of greenhouse gases are created by farmed animals and the emissions from farming their grain through to the slaughter process.
 We can save the earth with a more plant based diet.